Answering your questions regarding personal injury settlements

 We can help in a number of ways:

-We can set-up a Personal Injury Trust for you, so that you can protect your entitlement to means tested state benefits and/or to protect you from being pressured by others.
+We can set up a Personal Injury Trust for you so that you can protect your entitlement to means-tested state benefits and/or protect yourself from being pressured by others.
 A Trust places the settlement under the control of other people, called Trustees, who use the funds for your benefit.

 We can manage the settlement for you, whether under a Personal Injury Trust or a Court of Protection Deputyship.
 The costs of having a professional Deputy are usually paid as part of the settlement.